 Tropical Storm to Hurricane ratio TS=39, 56.52% H=30, 43.48%

 How often Myrtle Beach gets

-Average years between direct hurricane hits.(hurricane force winds for a few hours) (18h)once every 7.83 years
+Average years between direct hurricane hits.(hurricane force winds for a few hours) (18h)once every 7.89 years State stats

 Average MPH of hurricane hits. (based on advisories sustained winds, not gusts) 101 mph

 next affected in 2014

 This is just a statistical average & does

 not mean the area will be affected by that year